avyboy/aresmush/features/handles.md

 You can add other handles as your friends and share that friends list easily on all your games.

-    friend/add @Faraday --> Now I will be your friend across all your Ares games.
+    friend/add @Faraday --> Now I will be your friend across all Ares games.

 When you log into a game, you can see if any of your friends are playing there.

     friends --> Shows whether any of your handle friends play here, and who they are

 Someday, handles might tie into more cross-game features, like being able to page people on different games (anyone remember MUDBot?)